-Josh Downs vs Terry McLaurin: Who Should You Start?
+Josh Downs vs Terry McLaurin: The Full Breakdown

 Josh Downs and Terry McLaurin are both viable fantasy wide receivers heading into 2026, but their 2025 production tells two different stories.
 Josh Downs averaged 6.7 PPG across 16 games with the Indianapolis Colts, while Terry McLaurin posted 9.5 PPG in 10 appearances for the Washington Commanders.